nrewkowski/ARMulticamLaparo/README.md

 # COMP776Final

-In the Hololens Unity project (LaparoHololensAppUnity), the script doing most of the "application thread" kinematic stuff is in LaparoHololensAppUnity/Assets/ViveTrackerPlacer.cs (although quite a bit of it is controlled by the parenting structure in the scene itself)
+In the Hololens Unity project (LaparoHololensAppUnity), the script doing most of the "application thread" kinematic stuff is in LaparoHololensAppUnity/Assets/ViveTrackerPlacer.cs (although quite a bit of it is controlled by the parenting structure in the scene itself).
+The MagicLeap project is the same as the HoloLens project (it has a symbolic link to most of the HL directories), but its settings are changed to export to MagicLeap correctly.

 In the Pooler Thread UE4 project (LaparoViveTrackersPooling), most of the code is in a blueprint script called trackingpawn in LaparoViveTrackersPooling/Content/trackingpawn.uasset (only openable in UE4)